marklogic-community/data-explorer/README.md

     * Find what is using that port, and change it via the --mlRestPort option to the .jar deployer, or modify gradle.properties to specify another port (see ml-gradle github for details).
 - No search tab, and/or no wizard tab. - Likely need security roles added to the current user - even admin needs a role for these tabs to be visible on the UI.
+- Missing databases - Only databases that have application server are shown in database list.
+- Database counts are incorrect - The counts are based on the permissions available to the user, so check permissions to the data first.